VNG-Realisatie/authorization-decision-log/architecture.md

 ## Components

 De standaard architectuur voor toegangsverlening kent de volgende conceptuele componenten.
 Deze componenten kunnen als losstaande applicaties worden neer gezet maar ook in verschillende samenstellingen gecombineerd worden.

+### Authorization Decision Log

+The Authorization Decision Log contains all information that was used in the authorization decision.
+Using the Authorization Decision Log it SHOULD be possible to recreate historical access decisions.

+_Verder uitwerken_

 ### Policy Enforcement Point (PEP)